axelahmer/lzcup-scheduler/README.md

 - `lzcup.lp`: The main ASP file containing the problem encoding and constraints.
 - `data/instances/`: Directory containing the input instances in text format.
-- `output/`: Directory where the generated schedules and visualizations are stored.
+- `data/calendars/gurobi/`: Directory containing Gurobi-generated calendars for validation.
-- `lzcup.py`: Python script to run the scheduling program and visualize the results.
+- `solver.py`: Python script to solve the scheduling problem and report results.
+- `run_batch.py`: Python script to run a batch of instances.
-- `utils.py`: Helper functions used by `lzcup.py`.
+- `utils.py`: Helper functions used by `solver.py` and `run_batch.py`.

 ## Input Instance Format